- Applications - General

 - BioRad Droplet Generation Oil For EvaGreen – Suitable for RNA-Seq applications

 This is because different types of beads are used in each application.
-RNA-Seq requires beads which are barcoded and at present are a size of 30-50µm.
-These beads therefore only run in a 100µm chip such as the RNA-Seq chip.
-B and T cell studies require beads which don’t have a barcode and therefore are a size of 10-20µm, which are able to run in the µEncapsulator 30/50µm chip.
+RNA-Seq requires beads which are barcoded and at present are a size of 20-40µm.
+These beads therefore only run in a droplet chip with a 100µm junction as available for the Nadia Instrument and the scRNA-seq modular system.
+B and T cell studies require beads which don’t have a barcode and therefore are a size of 1 - 10 µm, which are able to run in the uEncapsulator 30/50µm chip.

 Applications – RNA-Seq2.1 What is the recommended concentrations of beads/cells in the RNA-Seq system?

-The concentration we advise (300 per µl) reduces the chance of doublets of either a cell or bead.
+We recommended 300 cells/ µl and 600 beads /µl, this reduces the chance of doublets of either a cells or beads.
 The system can be manipulated to higher concentrations to increase the chance of 1 bead and cell per droplet.

-This is dependent on the concentration of the beads and cells you are using, but when using our advised concentrations, the capture efficiency is 1/20 for both beads and cells.
-Meaning that 1/400 droplets contains a bead and a cell.
+This is dependent on the concentration of the beads you are using, but when using our advised concentrations, the capture rate for cells is 10%.
+Meaning that 10% of the input cells will be captured, e.g. if you encapsulate 75,000 cells 7,500 will be captured for sequencing.

 Product demonstration/workshops3.1 How can I see your products?